kylevedder/kylevedder.github.io/index.md

 ## About Me

-I am a Member of Technical Staff at a stealth embodied AGI startup.
+I am a researcher at Dyna Robotics.

 STATEMENT_OF_PURPOSE